rjb4standards/REA-Products/DigitalCertificates/README.md

 A SAGScore return value of -1 indicates there are no trust declarations for the object in SAG-CTR identified by this SHA256 hash value- meaning it's not trusted.

-How do I register a self-signed public certificate into the SAG-CTR Trust Registry and the Microsoft SCITT Ledger?
+How do I register a X.509 public digital certificate into the SAG-CTR Trust Registry and the Microsoft SCITT Ledger?

 Run sag-pm on the digital certificate (cer) file and submit evidence data to SAG-CTR when asked to submit a trust declaration answer Y